-If additional external reporting is required, the Chief Operating Officer in conjunction with Chief Compliance Officer will assign a staff member to contact the appropriate external reporting agency (e.g. LIDDSO, CQC, DOH, Police, District Attorney, Coroner, MHLS, Agency attorney), as well as consumer, guardian and qualified person if applicable.
+If additional external reporting is required, the Chief Operating Officer in conjunction with Chief Compliance Officer will assign a staff member to contact the appropriate external reporting agency (e.g. LIDDSO, CQC, Police, District Attorney, Coroner, MHLS, Agency attorney), as well as consumer, guardian and qualified person if applicable.

-.6 Review / investigation by OPWDD; the Justice Center and DOH.
+5.5 Review / investigation by OPWDD and the Justice Center

-DOH, OPWDD and the Justice Center have the right to review and/or investigate any reportable incident, and/or notable occurrence regardless of the source of the information.
+OPWDD and the Justice Center have the right to review and/or investigate any reportable incident, and/or notable occurrence regardless of the source of the information.
 All relevant records, reports and/or minutes of meetings at which the incident or occurrence was discussed shall be made available to reviewers or investigators.
 Persons receiving services, staff, and any other relevant parties may be interviewed in pursuit of any such review or investigation.

-When an incident or occurrence is investigated or reviewed by OPWDD or DOH and either makes recommendations to the agency concerning any matter related to the incident or occurrence (except during survey activities), Head Injury Association shall either:
+When an incident or occurrence is investigated or reviewed by OPWDD and/ or the Justice Center and recommendations are made to the agency concerning any matter related to the incident or occurrence (except during survey activities), Head Injury Association shall either:

-- implement each recommendation in a timely fashion and submit documentation of the implementation to OPWDD or DOH - in the event that Head Injury Association does not implement a particular recommendation, the agency will submit written justification to OPWDD or DOH, within a month after the recommendation is made, and identify the alternative means that will be undertaken to address the issue, or explain why no action is needed.
+- implement each recommendation in a timely fashion and submit documentation of the implementation to OPWDD and / or the Justice Center - in the event that Head Injury Association does not implement a particular recommendation, the agency will submit written justification to OPWDD and / or the Justice Center, within a month after the recommendation is made, and identify the alternative means that will be undertaken to address the issue, or explain why no action is needed.